Research.

 post-image

 Why do people misperceive their true position in the income distribution?
-Do those misperceptions affect their demand for redistribution?
-We provide evidence from a survey experiment.
+Do these misperceptions affect their demand for redistribution?
+Using a survey experiment, we identify systematic biases in self-assessed income rank, and show that those who overestimate their rank demand more redistribution when informed of their true position.

 Cruces, G., Perez-Truglia, R. and Tetaz, M. (2013).
 Biased Perceptions of Income Distribution and Preferences for Redistribution: Evidence from a Survey Experiment.
 Journal of Public Economics, Vol. 98, pp. 100–112.